mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Setup regular mentorship meetings with your mentor(s).
 This should at least be a weekly or biweekly depending on your needs and the mentor(s) recommendations.
-- Attend biweekly lab meetings.
+- Attend biweekly `lab meetings <#laboratory-meetings>`_.
 Ask a lab member for the calendar invite with the video chat link.
 Add your ideas and votes for meeting topics to the google document (ask Marco for permissions to edit).
 - Send out an AIO (see below) before your regular mentor meetings.
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
 These can be requested from Arend or Jason.
 Ask for a tour of the